ajaystark/RemoteVGAController/README.md

   - CSS

 Team Members:
- - AJAY PRAKASH
+ - Ajay Prakash
- - VASU GOEL
+ - Vasu Goel
- - PRATHAM GUPTA
+ - Pratham Gupta
- - RISHI RAJ JAIN
+ - Rishi Raj Jain
- - KARTIKAY SAPRA
+ - Kartikay Sapra
 # This project was made for HackiT held in IIITD, on 3rd May 2019.